2020 NPPF Scholarship Winners

 New this year – Fujifilm provides a new scholarship and a camera to the Fujifilm winner.
 A new scholarship was funded by James Brown and Frank Folwell.

 Rebecca Slezak, an undergraduate from Ball State University, won the C. Thomas Hardin and Mary C. Hardin Documentary Photojournalism scholarship.

 Hadley Chittum, an undergraduate from George Washington University, won the James Brown and Frank Folwell scholarship.

 Jamie Araki, an undergraduate from College of the Canyons, won the Rich Clarkson Founders scholarship.

 Nic Antaya, an undergraduate from Michigan State University, won the Reid Blackburn scholarship.

 Madeleine Hordinski, an undergraduate from Ohio University, won the Jimi Lott scholarship.

-Hope Davison, undergraduate from University of North Carolina Chapel Hill, won the NPPF TV scholarship.
+Hope Davison, an undergraduate from the University of North Carolina Chapel Hill, won the NPPF TV scholarship.

-Michaela Vatcheva, graduate student from University of California Berkeley, won the Bob Baxter Scholarship.
+Michaela Vatcheva, a graduate student from the University of California Berkeley, won the Bob Baxter Scholarship.

-Kara Dry, undergraduate from University of North Texas, won the Sony’s Photojournalism Scholarship.
+Kara Dry, an undergraduate from the University of North Texas, won Sony’s Photojournalism Scholarship.